 Kodiak's amended and restated certificate of incorporation (the "Kodiak Charter") provides that, to the fullest extent permitted by applicable law, Kodiak renounce any interest or expectancy in any business opportunity that involves any aspect of the energy equipment or services business or industry and that may be from time to time presented to EQT or any of Kodiak's directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT, even if the opportunity is one that Kodiak might reasonably have pursued or had the ability or desire to pursue if granted the opportunity to do so.
-The Kodiak Charter provides that no such person or party shall be liable to Kodiak by reason of the fact that such person pursues any such business opportunity of fails to offer any such business opportunity to Kodiak.
-As a result, any of certain business opportunities, such as acquisition opportunities, and may direct such opportunities to other businesses in which they have invested, in which case Kodiak may not become aware of or otherwise have the ability to pursue such opportunity.
+The Kodiak Charter provides that no such person or party shall be liable to Kodiak by reason of the fact that such person pursues any such business opportunity or fails to offer any such business opportunity to Kodiak.
+As a result, any of Kodiak's directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT may become aware, from time to time, of certain business opportunities, such as acquisition opportunities, and may direct such opportunities to other businesses in which they have invested, in which case Kodiak may not become aware of or otherwise have the ability to pursue such opportunity.
 Further, such businesses may choose to compete with Kodiak for these opportunities.
-As a result, by renouncing Kodiak's interest and expectancy in any business opportunity that may be from time to time presented to EQT or any affiliate of EQT.
-Kodiak's business or prospects could be adversely affected if attractive business opportunities are procured by such partner, officer or director of EQT or any affiliate of EQT.
-Kodiak's business or prospects that, by renouncing kodiak's business opportunities are procured by such partner, officer or director of EQT or any affiliate of EQT.
-Kodiak's business or prospects could be adversely affected if attractive business opportunities are procured by such parties for their own benefit rather than for ours.
-The Kodiak Charter provides that, at any time EQT beneficially owns less than 35% of the shares outstanding of Kodiak Common Stock, any amendment to or a thereon.
+As a result, by renouncing Kodiak's interest and expectancy in any business opportunity that may be from time to time presented to any member of EQT or an affiliate of EQT or any of Kodiak's directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT, Kodiak's business or prospects could be adversely affected if attractive business opportunities are procured by such parties for their own benefit rather than for ours.
+The Kodiak Charter provides that, at any time EQT beneficially owns less than 35% of the shares outstanding of Kodiak Common Stock, any amendment to or adoption of any provision inconsistent with the Kodiak Charter's provisions governing the renouncement of business opportunities must be approved by the holders of at least 66.66% of the voting power of the outstanding stock of the corporation entitled to vote thereon.
 Any actual or perceived conflicts of interest with respect to the foregoing could have an adverse impact on the trading price of Kodiak Common Stock.